 Our last stop is the magnificent Galtee Mountain range, Ireland’s highest inland mountain range.
 The highest peak is Galtymore which stands at 3009 ft.
 This whole area is a paradise for gentle ramblers as well as serious hikers.
 The stunning Glen of Aherlow lies between this mountain range and Slievenamuck forming part of Ireland’s Golden Vale.
 This particular area is hailed as the best land in the whole country for dairy farming.

 Well, we’re just about done with our latest trip around the Emerald Isle.
 Before we go, I must mention one of our favorite makers here at The Irish Store.
-The renowned Tipperary Crystal shares it’s name with this stunning county.
-For over a quarter of a century, Tipperary Crystal have been leading the way in Irish crystal.
+The renowned Tipperary Crystal shares its name with this stunning county.
+For over a quarter of a century, Tipperary Crystal has been leading the way in Irish crystal.
 Simple yet striking, their range exudes understated elegance.

 Make dinner time a truly special occasion with this set of six Irish crystal wine glasses from their Connoisseur Collection.
 With Christmas just around the corner, they also make a gorgeous gift from Ireland.